Learning hidden cascades via classification: Introduction

-Figure~\hyperref[fig:HC]{\ref*{fig:HC}} illustrates the HCs, where the source of propagation is shown as a black node.
-In each cascade event, links between nodes are randomly activated with a propagation probability $p$, which represents the likelihood of propagation.
-The value of $p$ is not directly observable and is the main focus of inference in this work.
 We classify transmission links between nodes into three types: (1) successful transmissions (blue), where the target node is successfully infected by the source; (2) failed transmissions (red), where the source attempts transmission but the target does not receive it; and (3) non-transmissions (black), where the source node is not a carrier.
 The upper semicircle of each node indicates its status: blue represents an infected (carrier) node, while white denotes an non-carrier node.
 In HCs, the true status of individuals, such as whether they are carriers or not, is unobservable.
 Instead, observations are limited to symptoms, which are driven by the symptom probability $q$, applicable across both information and infection cascades.
+For tractability, our framework considers a uniform $q$ across all nodes, since allowing it to vary would substantially increase the complexity of estimation without contributing to the central focus of our study \cite{gutmann2018likelihood}.
 Positive symptoms, shown as green lower semicircles, are indicators that a node might be a carrier, but this cannot be confirmed with certainty.
 In information cascades, symptoms reflect behaviors influenced by the possible reception of information.
 For example, an investor connected to company insiders who makes a profitable trade before a public announcement, may exhibit behavior consistent with prior access to private information, although this is not definitive proof.
 A node can also be a carrier without displaying symptoms, referred to as an asymptomatic case (for example, node 8).
 On the other hand, symptoms may also be false positives, where a node shows signs that appear to indicate carrier status but are unrelated (as in node 2).
 Anti-symptoms, or negative symptoms, represented by red lower semicircles, may also occur.
 These suggest that a node is unlikely to be a carrier, though again not with certainty.
 Examples include an agent making a loss-making trade before a public announcement, suggesting they were likely not privately informed, or a person showing test results that contradict the usual disease profile.
 There is also a non-symptomatic state, where the individual shows no symptoms related to being a carrier.
 The overall transmission in the HCs is governed by two probabilities: the propagation probability $p$ and the symptom probability $q$.